 Here in Tulamben, the sea is generally calm, which provides easier and more relaxing snorkeling and dives sessions in Tulamben.
 This place is world-renowned amongst divers, and is particularly famous for the USAT Liberty wreck.

 We recommend dive in Tulamben as your first diving experience in Bali : the spot is ideal to discover the marine life.

 From Atlantis International’s main office in Sanur (Denpasar), you will travel by mini bus to the north eastern corner of Bali (about 2h20), to the tiny fishing village of Tulamben; one of the most renowned and most frequented locations in Bali for scuba diving.
 For this dive in Tulamben, You will have the opportunity to observe a multitude of species of fish and corals known to inhabit the seas of Indonesia.

 The rich biodiversity of the sea floor attracts underwater photographers, naturalists, and divers passionated about marine biology.
-Tulamben is recommended for both macro lovers and ambiance photographers, as the colorful marine life stands out against the volcanic black sand sea bed.
+Dive in Tulamben is recommended for both macro lovers and ambiance photographers, as the colorful marine life stands out against the volcanic black sand sea bed.